-He was chair of the leading development think-tank, the Catholic Institute for International Relations (now Progressio).
-He was also chair of the fair trade organisation Traidcraft.
-He has worked on special projects with the development agencies Christian Aid and Cafod and has been editorial adviser to the Catholic Bishops Conference of England and Wales.
+He has chaired the development agencies Traidcraft and the Catholic Institute for International Relations and has been an adviser to the Catholic Bishops of England and Wales.